12 Things Every Groom Should Know Before His Wedding Night

 There are different types of personal lubricants, for example, Astroglide, K-Y Liquid/Jelly.
 You can find them in most stores, pharmacies, or online.

-There are other natural forms of lubricants, like coconut oil, olive oil, and oils from nuts (though these might be messier to handle.)
+There are other natural forms of lubricants, like coconut oil, olive oil, and oils from nuts (though these might be messier to handle and some people have allergies.)

 Pro Tip